belindadunu/Blitz2/README.md

 # Prompt the user for instance ID
 read -p "Enter instance ID: " INSTANCE_ID

-# Prompt the user for new instance type
+# Prompt the user for a new instance type
 read -p "Enter new instance type: " NEW_TYPE

 # Get arguments